CamposJoao/CamposJoao/README.md

 ### Hi there!
 I'm João Pedro 👋

 - 🔭 I’m currently Telecommunications engineering student at the Federal University of Ceará
+- 👯 I’m looking to collaborate on multidisciplinary projects
+- ⚡ Fun fact: I like Formula 1 stuff
 <!--
 **CamposJoao/CamposJoao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.